 If all that sounds too complex for you and your very small business, think again.

 When income is small, every good opportunity missed and every bad move made have big consequences.

-Dan Kennedy on The Ultimate Marketing Plan Success Factor #1: Right Message
+Dan S. Kennedy On The Success Factor #1: Right Message